-I’ve always been a storyteller and, after serving 26 years as a special agent in the FBI, I have plenty of stories to tell.
+Jerri Williams has always been a storyteller and, after serving 26 years as a special agent in the FBI, she has plenty of stories to tell.
 During most of her Bureau career she worked major economic fraud investigations and was amazed at the schemes con-artist and corrupt corporate and public officials would devise to steal other people’s money.
-I’ve also had the opportunity to work bank robberies and drug investigations.
-The one thing I know for sure is… “With a gun you can steal hundreds.
+She has also had the opportunity to work bank robberies and drug investigations.
+The one thing she know for sure is… “With a gun you can steal hundreds.
 With a pen you can steal millions.”

-I’m using my professional experiences with scams and schemers to write crime fiction inspired by actual true crime FBI cases and to produce and host FBI Retired Case File Review, a true crime podcast where she interviews retired FBI agents about their high-profiled cases and careers, corrects clichés and misconceptions about the FBI in books, TV, and movies, and reviews crime fiction.
+She is using her prior professional experiences with scams and schemers to write crime fiction inspired by actual true crime FBI cases and to produce and host FBI Retired Case File Review, a true crime podcast where she interviews retired FBI agents about their high-profiled cases and careers, corrects clichés and misconceptions about the FBI in books, TV, and movies, and reviews crime fiction.